MargeRosen/sr_housing/README.md

-This applications was designed and developed on February 6-8, 2015 for the Zillow & The University of Washington Host "Hack Housing: Empowering Smarter Decisions" – A Weekend Hackathon Contest.
+This applications was designed and developed on February 6-8, 2015 for the Zillow & The University of Washington Host "Hack Housing: Empowering Smarter Decisions" – A Weekend Hackathon Contest. #zillow-hackhousing

-Our app is live at https://frozen-dusk-7061.herokuapp.com/.
+The app modeles customer ratings at https://frozen-dusk-7061.herokuapp.com/.

 ###Challenge and Approach